By Tyler Griffin

 The Ryerson fashion Instagram account responded to a number of comments to reiterate that the statement was issued by the university in response to the School of Fashion’s original statement.

-In an emailed statement to The Eye, Ryerson said the fashion department did not consult with the university on the statement, and sharing it on official School of Fashion social media accounts falsely suggested that the message was approved and endorsed by Ryerson.
+In a statement emailed to The Eye, Ryerson said the fashion department did not consult with the university on the statement, and sharing it on official School of Fashion social media accounts falsely suggested that the message was approved and endorsed by Ryerson.

 “Ryerson University faculty are free to teach, to carry out scholarly research and creative activities, and to discuss and to criticize both the University and wider society,” the statement from Ryerson reads.
 “They can and should do so; however, if they decide to use institutional channels, such as school social media accounts, proper procedures must be followed.”